 Nam June Paik, Symphonie No. 5, ca.1965

-Notation and Eternity in Symphonie No. 5 Liberation Sonata for Fish
+Notation and Eternity in Symphonie No. 5 Liberation Sonata for Fish please, return the fish (INSIDE) to the water.
+Nam June PAIK.3

-Liberation Soneta for fish. please, netano the fish (inside) to de see.
-San June, Paik.

 Notation and Eternity in Symphonie No. 5 and Liberation Sonata for Fish